Regional Development

 Origins and purpose of the partnership

 Following a successful colloquium with the City of Cape Town in November 2007, a committee was constituted to take this partnership forward through the identification of strategic projects between CHEC and the City of Cape Town.

-Proposals for projects were developed in the fields of human resources, ICT and the physical environment.
+A Collaboration Protocol was signed between the City of Cape Town and CHEC.
 The purpose of the Collaboration Protocol is to:

-- Achieve growth and development related to social, economic and environmental goals within the city’s boundaries and to realise the full potential of the city;
+- Achieve growth and development related to social, economic and environmental goals within the city's boundaries

-- Build a more skilled and skilful citizenry, equipped to contribute effectively to the development of our democracy and the growth of the economy;
+- Build a more skilled and skilful citizenry, equipped to contribute effectively to the development of our democracy

-- Consolidate Cape Town’s status as a ‘rising urban star’ and the prime centre for higher education in Africa.
+- Consolidate Cape Town's status as a 'rising urban star' and the prime centre for higher education in Africa

 Joint Research Programme